filipbasara0/matryoshka-representation-learning/README.md

-# matryoshka-representation-learning
+# Matryoshka Representation Learning

-An unofficial implementation of Matryoshka Representation Learning for contrastive self-supervised learning
+An unofficial PyTorch implementation of Matryoshka Representation Learning for contrastive self-supervised learning, specifically the ReLIC method.